We are all capable of having compassionate conversations about mental health, say those behind courses to train people in mental health first aid

 Among the first signs of mental ill health may be changes in the person’s behaviour.
-Here are some of the most common, by Mental Health First Aid (MHFA) England
+Here are some of the most common, according to Mental Health First Aid (MHFA) England.

 – Emotional or behavioural changes include irritability, tearfulness, being withdrawn, being unable to concentrate, erratic behaviour, loss of confidence or difficulty remembering things.

 – Physical changes could be frequent headaches, stomach upsets, difficulty sleeping, constant tiredness, frequent.
 Minor illnesses, feeling run down, lack of care over appearance, or sudden changes in weight.